flutter/website/src/_includes/docs/install/reqs/linux/software.md

           libbz2-1.0:i386
       ```

-      > If your Ubuntu distribution can't find these packages, you might need to enable multi-architecture support
+If your Ubuntu distribution can't find the following packages,
+you might need to enable multi-architecture support:

       ```
       sudo dpkg -add-architecture i386